rkapl123/DBAddin/docs/DBModif.md

 *   DBSequence Name: Enter the name for the selected Range that will be used to identify the DBSequence in the "Execute DBModifier" Group dropdowns.
 If no name is given here, then UnnamedDBAction will be used to identify it.
 *   Exec on Save: Should the DBSequence be executed when the workbook is being saved?
 *   Ask for execution: Before execution of the DBSequence, ask for confirmation.
 A custom text can be given in the CustomXML definition element confirmText (see below).
-*   Sequence Step Datagrid: here the available DBMappers, DBActions and DBFunctions (DBListfetch/DBRowFetch/DBSetQuery) can be added that are then executed in Sequence.
+*   Sequence Step Data-grid: here the available DBMappers, DBActions and DBFunctions (DBListfetch/DBRowFetch/DBSetQuery) can be added that are then executed in Sequence.
 If you are executing all sequence steps in the same environment, its possible to run the sequence in a transaction context by placing DBBegin at the top and DBCommitRollback at the bottom of the sequence.
 *   move the sequence steps up and down by selecting a row and using the context menu (right mouse button).
-*   Create CB: create a commandbutton for the DB Sequence in the current Worksheet.
+*   Create CB: create a command-button for the DB Sequence in the current Worksheet.

 As DB Sequences have no Range with data/definitions, invoking the context menu always creates new DB Sequences.
-You can edit existing DB Sequences by Ctrl-Shift clicking the Execute DBModifier Groups dropdown menus or by Ctrl-Shift clicking the created commandbuttons.
+You can edit existing DB Sequences by Ctrl-Shift clicking the Execute DBModifier Groups dropdown menus or by Ctrl-Shift clicking the created command-buttons.

 ## Edit DBModifier Definitions